Welcome to Twitter’s GDPR Hub

 Protecting and defending user privacy is at the heart of our work.
 From protecting user anonymity, to offering meaningful privacy and security controls, and our overall commitment to transparency, these are foundational principles and built into the core DNA of our company.
 We also partner with civil society, we stand up to governments and we continue to evolve our efforts around documenting our work.

-In preparing for GDPR, we formed a cross-functional team, made up of senior team members from across Twitter to make sure we are not only working towards GDPR compliance as an end in itself, but in a way that evolves our principles and overarching mission as a company.
+In preparing for GDPR, we formed a cross-functional team, made up of senior team members from across Twitter to make sure we were not only working towards GDPR compliance as an end in itself, but in a way that evolves our principles and overarching mission as a company.

 Core Focus Areas: